Ahmed-Sami-NLP-Freelancer/graduation-project/README.md

    - Is there evidence of market interest or need?
    - Are there potential stakeholders or users for this project?

-### First Idea: Heavy Transportation Accident Prevention
+### First Idea: showing the talanet local player to help the dicion makers

 1. **problem**
    there are many football players in egypt every year in ramadan shareing thir skkils of playing at the internet, so need to build a social media